-Building Android applications requires a deep knowledge of programming and design.
+Building Android applications requires a deep understanding of programming and design.
 When approaching a new technology for the first time, it often helps to break it down into pieces.
-If you’re a web developer already, many of the concepts and technologies involved in Android development will be analogous to things you already know – although building apps for mobile devices often requires mastery of a number of more nuanced concepts.
-Mobile devices have smaller screens, simpler processors, and – in the case of Android – many different manufacturers, meaning that developers need to keep code flexible and account for various user interface scenarios.
+If you’re an experienced web developer, many of the concepts and technologies involved in Android app development will be analogous to things you already know – although building apps for mobile devices often requires mastery of a number of more nuanced concepts.
+Mobile devices have smaller screens, simpler processors, and – in the case of Android – many different manufacturers.That means that developers need to keep code flexible and account for various user interface scenarios.
 So what are the must-have skills for Android developers?
 We asked some of the brightest developers in our community – here’s what you need to know.

-2. Understanding of XML
+2. Understanding of XML: Building Android UI

 3. Android SDK

 One key component of the Android SDK is a library called Gradle.
 Let’s say that you want to integrate a social media platform like Facebook with your app.
-You would download a code library (or SDK) from Facebook, and then tell Gradle that you’re using it, so that when your application compiles, your code stays well organized.
+You would download a code library (or SDK) from Facebook, and then tell Gradle that you’re using it so that when your application compiles, your code stays well organized.
 New Android developers will spend much of their time discovering how the various SDKs for Android can be pieced together in different ways to put together an Android application.

 4. Android Studio

 The integrated development environment (IDE) of choice for Android developers is called Android Studio.
 Android Studio is built on top of the well-respected IntelliJ IDE, and it comes with great out-of-the-box support for many of the most common Android SDKs.

 For example, you can easily use Google APIs to monitor the location of your users, let them search for local places, and reference a map from within your application.
 You’ll want to get comfortable exploring the nuances of different APIs, and recognize that no two APIs are exactly alike.

 If your app handles large amounts of data, most of it probably won’t live on your device at any given time.
 Instead, your app will likely interact with a database living outside of your phone.
 Cloud services like Firebase or Parse provide simple APIs to store data in the cloud and make it available across devices.

 7. Material Design

 In contrast to competitors like Apple, Google has not historically maintained a consistent design aesthetic across their products.
 In recent years, that has changed.
 Google has released a set of forward-thinking interface guidelines and standards called Material Design, that are being rolled out across all their products.

 Bonus!
 A Good Idea

 Then wireframe your application using a tool like Balsamiq or Sketch, and show it to people in your target demographic.
-Get their feedback on the idea and be willing to iterate as you gather advice.
+Get their feedback on the idea and be willing to iterate as you gather advice using the platform.
 Learn to put aside your fear of feedback as a mobile app developer and expect to iterate on your idea as you build your first Android applications.